Owning your dream home: A guide to buying a house you can afford

 SHEA-Step-By-Step-LoanTypes.png

-The evolving housing market in 2019
+The evolving housing market

 Everyone at some point has felt the desire to have a place of their own.
 But what homebuyers look for in a new home has evolved over the decades, based on the housing market and generational differences.